 CDIC is led by a core group of principal investigators with a broad array of medical, data analytics, health economics and research skills under one roof.
 This expertise combined with benefits of being situated within a community hospital with access to the Wellness Institute, and a market-oriented posture, combine to present a compelling case for commercial partners.

-Dr. Paul Komenda, Research Director, is an Associate Professor of Medicine in the Section of Nephrology at the University of Manitoba where he has been on faculty since 2007.
-He has completed a Masters in Health Administration at the Sauder School of Business in addition to a research fellowship at the University of British Columbia.
+Dr. Paul Komenda, Research Director, is a Professor of Medicine in the Section of Nephrology at the University of Manitoba, where he has been on faculty since 2007.
+He completed a Masters in Health Administration at the Sauder School of Business, in addition to a research fellowship at the University of British Columbia.

 Dr. Komenda has over 140 published peer reviewed articles in health services research and clinical nephrology since 2008.
 He has obtained provincial and national level grants in excess of 4 million dollars and completed the EXTRA (Executive Training for Research Applications) program funded by the Canadian Health Services Research Foundation.